-- The University prohibits Discrimination and Harassment based on age, color, disability, gender, gender expression, gender identity, genetic information, national origin, political affiliation, race, religion, sex (including pregnancy), sexual orientation, and veteran status, as defined by federal and state law and UNC system policies.
+Classes of people who receive certain protections under applicable federal and state law, and UNC System policies, because of their age, color, disability, gender, gender expression, gender identity, genetic information, national origin, political affiliation, race, religion, sex (including pregnancy), sexual orientation, or veteran status.

-- Any adverse action against an individual, or an individual’s spouse, partner, or other person with a close personal relation, for making or supporting a claim of Discrimination or Harassment, opposing any Discrimination or Harassment, or participating in the reporting, investigation, or resolution of alleged violation(s) under this policy.
+Any adverse action against an individual, or an individual's spouse, partner, or other person with a close personal relation, for: (a) making or supporting a claim of Discrimination or Harassment, (b) opposing any Discrimination or Harassment, (c) participating in the reporting, investigation, or resolution of alleged violation(s) under this policy, or (d) otherwise engaging in a protected activity under this policy or other associated University policies.
 Examples of Retaliation include intimidation, threats, coercion, or adverse employment or educational actions.
 Retaliation may be found even when an underlying report or complaint made in good faith was not substantiated.

 4 Policy and Procedure Statements